 Frequently asked questions

 The National Dog Survey is a UK-wide survey run by Dogs Trust.
-The Covid-19 pandemic is bringing new and unforeseen challenges for dogs and their owners, and the responses given in this survey will help ensure we’re providing the right services to meet the changing needs of both dogs and owners.
+The Covid-19 pandemic has brought unprecedented change for dogs and their owners, and the responses given in this survey will help ensure we’re providing the right services to meet the needs of both dogs and owners.

 By taking part, you are helping form a picture of dog ownership across the UK, and of what support is needed to keep those relationships healthy and fulfilled as we move back to ‘normal’ life.
-That way, we can stop more dogs from being abandoned or given up over the coming months.
+This will help to provide advice and support when it is needed most.
+In return for taking part you’ll also fetch relevant behaviour links from our experts based on what you tell us.